-Up to 16 high quality TFT screen based meters can be incorporated into the console upstand.
-The user can dynamically change the layout of the meters and their arrangement.
+High quality TFT screen based meters can be incorporated into the console upstand either instead of or alongside moving coil or LED bargraph style meters.
+The user can dynamically change the layout of the TFT meters and their arrangement.

 The screen layout is configured such that each half of the screen can have 4 or 6 columns, allowing 8 or 12 meter positions across its width.
 Each column can then be split into up to three rows which can be 1/3, 1/2, 2/3 or full height of the TFT meter panel.